cloudify-cosmo/docs.getcloudify.org/content/working_with/console/widgets/userGroups.md

 3. Select one or more tenants from the dropdown list.
 Now, choose the desired role for each of those tenants, and click **Save**.
 4. The user group is added to the specified tenants.

-All users within the group, unless they have a deactivated status, can perform actions on the tenant according to the specified role and the configuration privileges specified by the `admin`.
+All users within the group, unless they have a deactivated status, can perform actions on the tenant according to their specified role and the privileges assigned with it.

 #### Deleting User Groups